MakieOrg/MakieTeX.jl/README.md

 The standard rendering pipeline works as follows: the string is converted in to a TeXDocument, which is compiled to pdf (by default, using system lualatex).
 The pdf file is then cropped using the `pdfcrop` Perl script (this requires Perl_jll and Ghostscript_jll).

-This cropped PDF is converted to svg via `pdftocairo` (provided by Poppler_jll).
-Then, the svg is processed by librsvg.
+This cropped PDF is then loaded by Poppler, accessed through `Poppler_jll.jl` and libpoppler-glib, and rendered to a Cairo surface.
 From here, if CairoMakie is the backend, we can render directly to the surface.
-For any other backend, we render an ARGB image and then plot that.
+For any other backend, we render an ARGB image and, then plot that.

 Thus, you only need a TeX engine, preferably LuaTeX, installed on your system.
+We don't automatically detect the TeX engine, though, so if you want to change that, set ``` MakieTeX.CURRENT_TEX_ENGINE[] = `xelatex` ``` (note the backticks in place of quotes) or some other engine, as long as it is compatible with `latexmk`.